mighty-gerbils/gerbil/doc/reference/actor.md

 ```

 Lists the current connections of an actor server.
-Returns a list of pairs, with a server identifier at the car and the
+Returns an associative list, with the server identifier at the car and the
 list of addresses connected at the cdr.

 ### default-known-servers